eljamez/jquery.ofthemonth/README.md

 There you have it, You have a nice and neat date object.

-For formatting this date I really like <a href="http://momentjs.com/">Moment.js</a>.
+For formatting this date, I really like <a href="http://momentjs.com/">Moment.js</a>.

 <!--## demo
 <a href="http://eljamez.com/plugins/ofthemonth">View the live demo.</a>-->